Kelly Watson: Storylines

-Kelly is first seen at Northern Districts Hospital seen treating Nelson McFarlane (Laurence Bruels), who has been badly burned in the recent bushfire.
-She meets Steven Matheson (Adam Willits) who is visiting Nelson and there seems to be a spark between the pair of them.
-When Kelly decides to move to Summer Bay to be nearer work, She and Steven rent Travis' house.
+Kelly is first seen at Northern Districts Hospital treating Nelson McFarlane (Laurence Bruels), who has been badly burned in the recent bushfire.
+She meets Steven Matheson (Willits) who is visiting Nelson and there seems to be a spark between the pair of them.
+When Kelly decides to move to Summer Bay to be closer to work, she and Steven rent Travis' house.
 Travis returns from Canada and moves in, much to Kelly's chagrin.
 There is visible tension between Kelly and Travis and this leads to the destruction of a tape exonerating Steven, who has been accused of murdering his nemesis Brian "Dodge" Forbes (Kelly Dingwall).
-Dodge kidnaps Kelly in order to lure Steven into a final showdown and leaves her tied up in the boot of his car.
+Dodge kidnaps Kelly in order to lure Steven into a final showdown and he leaves her tied up in the boot of his car.
 Travis rescues Kelly and finds her severely dehydrated.
 Kelly and Travis soon become close and begin a relationship.
 Kelly's sister Rachel (Tasma Walton) visits and is involved in a car crash that ends up killing her boyfriend, Rick (Andrew Rododera) and blames Kelly for not doing enough to save him.

 While taking blood from a patient, Kelly's is pricked by a needle and is horrified to learn that the patient is HIV-positive and may be infected.
 News travels around town and Ailsa Stewart (Judy Nunn), although supportive, refuses to let Kelly treat her son Duncan (Lewis Devaney) when he suffers a cut.
 Ken Treloar (Stan Zemanek) the host of a talk show on local radio begins targeting Ailsa over her treatment of Kelly, but Kelly rings in to defend her.
 The tests arrive back and Kelly is relieved when they are negative.
 Kelly finds herself the target of a hate campaign perpetrated by Debbie Salter (Kim Lewis), a woman obsessed with Travis, who plants a funnel web spider in Kelly's bed, possibly intending to kill her.
 Kelly and Travis then take out a restraining order against Debbie.